Clementine Martin family papers

-Clementine Martin (1910-1995), was an active resident of Topeka, Kansas, serving the Topeka and broader Northeast Kansas communities for many years.
-Her community service included the Kansas Association of Colored Womens Clubs, Ne Plus Ultra Literary Club, and many other organizations.
-Martin's papers consist of the records of clubs and other organizations with which she was involved, including the Kansas Association of Colored Women's Clubs, and personal papers.
+Clementine (Phelps) Martin (1910-1995), was an active resident of Topeka, Kansas, serving the Topeka and broader Northeast Kansas communities for many years.
+Her community service and involvement included membership in the Kansas Association of Colored Womens Clubs, Ne Plus Ultra Literary Club, and many other organizations.
+Martin's papers consist of the records of clubs and other organizations with which she was involved and personal papers, including those of her husband and daughter.

 - Martin, Clementine, 1910-1995 (Person)